Cal Grant Community College Entitlement Award

 - Students awarded a California Community College Entitlement award may transfer the award and use their remaining eligibility at a University of California (UC) or a California State University (CSU).

 - Students awarded a California Community College Entitlement award may NOT transfer the award or use their remaining eligibility at a Private College.
-If a student transfers to a Private College, their award will be withdrawn and they will be reconsidered for Cal Grant eligibility to determine whether they meet either the Transfer Entitlement or Competitive eligibility requirements, if they applied by the March 2nd priority Cal Grant deadline.
+If a student transfers to a Private College, their award will be withdrawn and they will be reconsidered either the Transfer Entitlement or Competitive award, if they applied by the March 2nd priority Cal Grant deadline.

 Cal Grant A